8me/Twitch.jl/README.md

 **Twitch.jl** is a package for interfacting Twitch functionalities.
 At the moment this includes communication with the chat server, but is intented to include Helix API soon.

+## Contribution

+You are invited to contribute to the project with ideas for improvements or bug reports via [issues](https://github.com/8me/Twitch.jl/issues) or event better with some code via a [PR](https://github.com/8me/Twitch.jl/pulls).

+#### Help Wanted Issues

+If some issue are marked [help wanted](https://github.com/8me/Twitch.jl/labels/help%20wanted) please feel free to jump in and help solve it if yoou have some ideas.

 <!-- ```@index -->
 <!-- ``` -->
 <!--  -->